 Extending the ramp less, of course, inevitably makes it steeper so we recommend a full extension for weak and senior dogs.
-Others dogs who are in a sounder condition can most definitely handle the steep.
+Other dogs who are in a sounder condition can most definitely handle the steep.
 In terms of width, from left bumper to right bumper it roughly measures 16.75″ in width.
-The inside width (the black tread) is juve above 13″ wide.
+The inside width (the black tread) is just above 13″ wide.

 5. Rage Powersports Extra-Wide Pet Ramp

 — Best Ultrawide Dog Ramp

 Perfect for giant dog breeds (Bernese Mountain, Great Danes, and the likes), this Rage Powersports Ultrawide Dog Ramp is built using heavy-duty, yet lightweight, materials.
 It accepts dogs weighing up to 250lbs (equivalent to 110kg); in other words, it can easily welcome two adult Bernese Mountains and a Chihuahua.

 Easy storage is achieved by folding the ramp in half and packing it away; the ramp has a very useful carrying handle built-in.
 Also easy to clean thanks to its dirt-repelling surfaces, make sure you do not scrub the tread too much during cleaning.
 Indeed, the grip is amazing on this ramp and it would be a disaster to smoothen it too much.
 Use water and soap to rinse it regularly.

 The customer service from Rage Powersports was congratulated in several reviews when the product was received damaged because of postal services.
 Always good when you know you can count on the manufacturer to help out and resend the product!